dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

     - Asian-owned, 8%
     - Black-owned, 8%
     - American Indian or Alaskan Native-owned, 0%
-  - Equally-owned
-    - White-owned, 84%
-    - Asian-owned, 10%
-    - Hispanic-owned, 5%
-    - Black-owned, 1%
-    - American Indian or Alaskan Native-owned, 0%

 &#10148; **Immigrant ownership data.**

 &rarr; *Pctg. of firms by race/ethnicity and gender that were majority-owned by immigrants:*
-  - by race/ethnicity
+  - Race/ethnicity
     - Asian-owned, 49%
     - Hispanic-owned, 38%
     - Black-owned, 26%
     - American Indian or Alaskan Native-owned, 14%
     - White-owned, 11%
-  - by gender
-    - Men-owned, 19%
+  - Gender
+    - Men-owned or equally-owned, 56%
-    - Women-owned, 18%
+    - Women-owned, 44%
-    - Equally-owned, 8%

 ---